Skip to content

 Args:

-exe_name: Name of the executable to run (as defined in the resource config
+exe_name: Name of the executable to substitute for {exe}.

 Returns: